Unity-Technologies/ml-agents/docs/Installation.md

     git clone https://github.com/Unity-Technologies/ml-agents.git

 The `MLAgentsSDK` directory in this repository contains the Unity Assets to add to your projects.
-The `mlagents` directory contains the python package which provides trainers and a python API to interface with Unity.
+The `python` directory contains python packages which provide trainers, a python API to interface with Unity, and a package to interface with OpenAI Gym.

 ## Install Python (with Dependencies)

-In order to use ML-Agents toolkit, you need Python 3.6 along with the dependencies listed in the [requirements file](../python/mlagents/requirements.txt).
+In order to use ML-Agents toolkit, you need Python 3.6 along with the dependencies listed in the [requirements file](../python/ml-agents/requirements.txt).
 Some of the primary dependencies include:

 - [TensorFlow](Background-TensorFlow.md)